Security Overview

 Audit trail

-Audit entries pass through a sanitizer that strips ASCII control characters (CR, LF, NUL, ANSI escape, tab) from any user-supplied detail field before storage, so attacker-controlled input like a machine name cannot forge lines in downstream log viewers.
+Audit entries are sanitized of control characters before storage, so attacker-controlled input like a machine name cannot forge lines in downstream log viewers.

 See the full audit reference for every action type, its severity, and when it fires.